epinio/docs/docs/howtos/customization/custom_builder.md

 description: How to create a custom builder
 keywords: [epinio, kubernetes, create a custom builder]
 doc-type: [how-to]
-doc-topic: [epinio, customize, create-custom-builder]
+doc-topic: [epinio, how-to, customize, create-custom-builder]
 doc-persona: [epinio-operator]
 ---

-The default builder image used by Epinio (paketobuildpacks/builder:full) may not work for every application.
+The default builder image used by Epinio (`paketobuildpacks/builder:full`) may not work for every application.
 It could happen if using an unsupported programming language, or when the application needs staging in a particular way.
 This page explains how to build a custom builder image including one or more buildpacks.